Home Hernia Mesh Polypropylene Mesh

 Polypropylene Mesh for Hernia Repair

+Most hernia mesh surgeries in the U.S. rely on polypropylene mesh.
+It is a durable yet flexible synthetic surgical mesh.
 Polypropylene mesh is a synthetic surgical mesh used for hernia and other soft tissue repairs.
 It works as a scaffold.

+Surgeons stitch torn tissue to the mesh to close a hernia.
+This leaves less tension on the damaged tissue.
 The first modern hernia mesh repair in 1958 used polypropylene mesh.
 Later, minimally invasive techniques popularized its use in hernia surgery.

-What Types of Mesh Are Used to Repair a Hernia?
+What Types of Mesh Are Used To Repair a Hernia?

 Microscopic image of polypropylene mesh.